darellanodev/gif-tower-defense/README.md

 # Gif Tower Defense Game

-This is an attempt to rewrite my old game Gif Tower Defense (2012) originally made with processingjs now using p5.js and JavaScript. *(THIS APPLICATION IS IN AN EARLY STAGE OF DEVELOPMENT)*
+This is an attempt to rewrite my old game Gif Tower Defense (2012) originally made with processingjs now using p5.js and JavaScript, for learning purposes. *(THIS APPLICATION IS IN AN EARLY STAGE OF DEVELOPMENT)*

 ## Execute the game